Michael Fitzpatrick (musician)

-Michael Sean "Fitz" Fitzpatrick (born 21 July 1970), known professionally as FITZ, is a French-American musician, singer and songwriter, who is the lead vocalist of the indie pop/neo-soul band Fitz and the Tantrums.
+Michael Sean Fitzpatrick (born 21 July 1970), known professionally as Fitz, is a French musician, who is the lead vocalist of the indie pop/neo-soul band Fitz and the Tantrums.

 Fitz and the Tantrums were picked as a "band to watch" in an April 2011 profile in Rolling Stone.
 Their 2010 debut full-length album Pickin' Up the Pieces received critical acclaim and reached #1 on the Billboard Heatseekers chart.
 In May 2021, Fitzpatrick released his debut solo album, Head Up High.